+904-201-9232 | 904-374-1121

 • “Whooping” sound during breathing

 Before vaccines were developed, whooping cough was a leading cause of childhood illness and death.
-Vaccines were introduced and this has drastically reduced the number of cases.
+Vaccines were introduced, and this has drastically reduced the number of cases.
 However, immunity from the pertussis vaccine can wear off over time.
 Therefore, it is vital to get booster doses, especially for teens, adults, and expectant mothers.

 The Centers for Disease Control and Prevention (CDC) recommends that all adults receive a booster dose every 10 years.
 This is particularly important for healthcare workers and those in close contact with infants.
 A single dose can prevent not only whooping cough but also tetanus and diphtheria.